zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 |:-----------------------|:-------------------------------------------------------------------------------------------------------------------------------
 | PX-Developer           | Embedded into [px-developer](/install-with-other/docker/standalone/px-developer), free license that supports limited functionality.
 | Trial                  | Automatically installed w/ [px-enterprise](/), enables full functionality for 30 days.
-| PX-Enterprise VM Basic | Commercial license, suitable for medium-sized VM/cloud based installs (see [Features](https://portworx.com/products/features/))
+| PX-Enterprise VM Limited | Enterprise license, suitable for small VM/cloud -based installs
+| PX-Enterprise Metal Limited | Enterprise license, suitable for small installs on any hardware
-| PX-Enterprise VM Plus  | Enterprise license, suitable for large VM/cloud -based installs (see [Features](https://portworx.com/products/features/))
+| PX-Enterprise VM       | Enterprise license, suitable for large VM/cloud -based installs
-| PX-Enterprise Metal    | Enterprise license, suitable for large installs on any hardware (see [Features](https://portworx.com/products/features/))
+| PX-Enterprise Metal    | Enterprise license, suitable for large installs on any hardware

 Depending on the type of the container you are installing, a different license will be automatically activated: